tekumara/snowflake-terraform-kit/modules/application/README.md

 Creates a warehouse and resource monitor and assigns role grants to the admin role.

-## Service account
+## User and secret (service account)

 Creates a Snowflake user and AWS Secrets Manager secret to hold their password.
 A resource policy grants cross-account access to the secret.

 [sfpassman](https://github.com/tekumara/sfpassman) is used to set the password and secret.
-This avoids storing the password in the Terraform state file.sfpassman must be on the path and the following environment variables must be set:
+This avoids storing the password in the Terraform state file. sfpassman must be on the path and the following environment variables must be set:

 - SNOWFLAKE_USER: a snowflake admin user with SECURITYADMIN permissions
 - SNOWFLAKE_PASSWORD: the snowflake admin user's password